Competition Overview

 Format: Video file upload or unlisted YouTube link..

 Setting: Be creative!
-You can record your pitch in a classroom, office, living room, or outside — just make sure your voice is clear.
+You can record your pitch in a classroom, office, or outside — just make sure your voice is clear.

 View the competition timeline on our homepage!